Radioactive paint on watch dials and handsCopyright © David Boettcher 2006 - 2016 all rights reserved.

 None of the material on this page constitutes or should be taken as advice about handling watches or anything else with radium based paint.
 I relate what I have found out about the effects of radium based luminous paint and my own practice in dealing with old luminous paint on watches solely for the purpose of providing information and this is not to be construed as advice or recommendations.
 Old radium paint is fragile due to radiation damage over the years and it is prone to flaking and disintegrating into small particles and virtually invisible dust, all of which are radioactive, and therefore it needs to be approached and handled with great care.
 If you plan to work on anything bearing or containing radium paint at your own risk you should first read as much as you can about it and come to your own conclusions, and if in any doubt, leave well alone.

 The amount of radioactive material in radioluminescent paint was gradually reduced as technology improved and the long term health effects of radiation were gradually taken more seriously.
-If your watch was made before 1950 and had luminous numerals and hands, then it is quite likely that the paint contains radium.
+If your watch was made before 1960 and had luminous numerals and hands, then it is quite likely that the paint contains radium.
 If it does, then that paint is still radioactive.
-By the 1950s radium paint was being phased out, although it continued to be used in some applications, primarily military, into the 1960s.
-The only way to tell for certain whether such paint is original and radioactive or has been replaced is to test it with a radiation detector.
+By the 1950s radium paint was being phased out, although I have seen an advert for ladies' watches in 1956 that stated they had radium dials.
+Radium luminous paint continued to be used in some applications, primarily military, well into the 1960s.
+The only way to tell for certain whether paint from that time is original and radioactive or has been replaced is to test it with a radiation detector.

 Modern luminous paints